-Identify the source of the process solids, e.g., facility screenings, pond dredging, etc.
+Identify the source of the process solids (e.g., pomace, lees, pond dredging), the amount generated, and the solids disposal or reuse method (e.g., hauled offsite, land applied onsite).

 Monitor and sample solids only when process solids are applied to the LAA.

-Monitor and collect a representative sample for each application.
-Only one grab sample is required if one application from the same source occurs over multiple days or is hauled in multiple loads.
-For example, a stockpile of process solids that is transported in multiple trucks to the land application site is considered one application.
+For land application fields divided into smaller management units (e.g., subfields, subareas, checks), identify the individual management unit number, its acreage, and the estimated amount of process solids from each source applied to each individual management unit.

+Tier 2: Record the amount of solids by source applied to each individual management unit during the year.
+Tiers 3 and 4: Record the amount of solids by source applied to each individual management unit during the month.

+Dry weight basis.
+Moisture content to be determined and reported by the laboratory.

+Collect one representative sample during the crush period from each solids source (e.g., pomace stockpile).
+If process solids are land applied from a solids cleanout activity (e.g., a pond is dredged, settling tank is pumped out), collect one representative sample of the solids to be land applied.

 GROUNDWATER MONITORING

+Tier 4: Facilities required to conduct groundwater monitoring shall conduct field monitoring and groundwater characterization.
 After measuring water levels and prior to collecting samples, each monitoring well shall be adequately purged until pH, temperature, and EC have stabilized.
 Water that has been standing within the well screen, casing, and filter pack may not be chemically representative of formation water.
 Depending on the hydraulic conductivity of the geologic setting, the volume of water removed during purging is typically a minimum of 3 volumes of water within the well casing and screen, or additionally the filter pack pore volume.
 Alternatively, low flow purging and sampling techniques may be utilized.
 Samples shall be collected and analyzed for the following: